Jorasses North Face #10 for Jon Griffith - "powered by PHD kit"

 Ed is about to start filming a new series for Discovery Channel, and he's packing one of our Minim Ultra Down Sleeping Bags.

-We're not sure where he's going but at just 330g this bag is so light and packs down so small Ed will hardly notice he's carrying it.
+We're not sure where he's going (except that's it a "very remote desert location") but at just 330g this bag is so light and packs down so small Ed will hardly notice he's carrying it.

 Photo credit: TheLazyWorkaholic